MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 1. Select the **Create connection** link at the bottom of the file.
 The app runs to create the connection.
 When prompted, enter the API key for your connection in the terminal.

-1. Also create a new Azure AI Search connection for the new version of the local vector index lookup tool to use.
-For more information, see [Index Lookup tool for Azure Machine Learning (Preview)](prompt-flow/tools-reference/index-lookup-tool.md) and [Package tool isn't found error](prompt-flow/tools-reference/troubleshoot-guidance.md#package-tool-isnt-found-error-occurs-when-you-update-the-flow-for-a-code-first-experience).
+1. If you used an Azure AI Search index as the data source for your vector index, also create a new Azure AI Search connection for the local vector index lookup tool to use.
+For more information, see [Index Lookup tool for Azure Machine Learning (Preview)](prompt-flow/tools-reference/index-lookup-tool.md).

 ### Check the files